Shares subdued as investors flip-flop on rate rises

 It was not affecting oil markets.
 Brent crude prices hit $75 a barrel for the first time since April 2019 as traders remained bullish about a quick recovery in global oil demand as economies reopen.

-Brent gained 1.9% and US WTI crude had jumped 2.8% on Monday and both benchmarks have now risen for the past four weeks on optimism over the pace of global COVID-19 vaccinations and expected pick-up in summer travel.
+Brent drifted back slightly in London but had gained 1.9% the previous day and US WTI crude had jumped 2.8%.
+Both benchmarks are up nearly 50% this year and have now risen for the past four weeks on optimism over the pace of global COVID-19 vaccinations and expected pick-up in summer travel.

-MSCI's broadest index of Asia-Pacific shares outside Japan had advanced 0.4% overnight, moving above Monday's four-week lows and notching a 4% gain so far this year.
+MSCI's broadest index of Asia shares had advanced 0.8% overnight, moving above Monday's four-week lows and notching a 4% gain so far this year.

 "The reopening trade is still something we are looking for in the second half of the year," said Eric Theoret, global macro strategist at Manulife Investment Management.
 He added Europe would see the most benefit, followed by emerging markets.